Matty Lawrence on the State of Football: 2018

 My Pick For EPL Player Of The Year 2017..Drum Roll, Please

-For me, the title of EPL player of the season is a no contest.
+For me, the title of EPL player of the season is a no-contest.
 Yes, Harry Kane has been at his usual consistent best.
-Yes, Mo Salah has surprised us all (I assume) with his stunning debut season for Liverpool and his magnificent 28 goals haul so far.
-But, neither of them has dictated a game as consistently as Kevin De Bruyne.
+Yes, Mo Salah has surprised us all (I assume) with his stunning debut season for Liverpool and his magnificent 28-goal haul so far.
+But neither of them has dictated a game as consistently as Kevin De Bruyne.

-Ultimately, he is the only player of the three that sits atop the EPL by 16 points with a massive goal difference, better than any other club by a massive 26 goals.
-KDB has had a majestic season so far and I’m sure he’ll be adding some team honours to the inevitable personal haul that he will rake in at the end of the season.
+Ultimately, he is the only player of the three who sits atop the EPL by 16 points with a massive goal difference, better than any other club by a massive 26 goals.
+KDB has had a majestic season so far, and I’m sure he’ll be adding some team honours to the inevitable personal haul that he will rake in at the end of the season.

 How Good were Manchester City in 2018?